-The World Health Organization (WHO) Emergency Committee realized the unique challenges radiotherapy would face and so reached out to the Global Coalition for Radiotherapy (GCR) for support.
-Through the GCR's global network, the radiotherapy community joined forces with the ECO/ASCO Special Network on the Impact of the War in Ukraine on Cancer.
-The response from professionals, societies, organizations and industry was as fast as it was phenomenal.
-A global Radiotherapy Task Force was formed.
-Within weeks, this network was able to curate needs with the help of the Ukrainian Association of Medical Physics and many others, as the global community came together to help devise solutions.
-A summary of the position to date has been published in the Lancet Oncology.
-The Radiotherapy Task Force website also provides regular updates on the ever-changing situation: Ukraine | GCR (globalradiotherapy.org).
+The World Health Organization (WHO) Emergency Committee realized the unique challenges radiation therapy would face and so reached out to the Global Coalition for Radiotherapy (GCR) for support.
+Through the GCR's global network, the radiation therapy community joined forces with the European Cancer Organisation and American Society of Clinical Oncology Special Network on the Impact of the War in Ukraine on Cancer.
+The response from professionals, societies, organizations, and industry was as fast as it was phenomenal.
+The Global Coalition for Radiotherapy Emergency Task Force was formed.
+Within weeks, this network was able to curate needs with the help of the Ukrainian Association of Medical Physicists and many others, as the global community came together to help devise solutions.
+A summary of the position to date has been published in The Lancet Oncology.
+The Global Coalition for Radiotherapy Emergency Task Force website also provides regular updates on the ever-changing situation: Ukraine | GCR (globalradiotherapy.org).

 © 2022 The Authors.
 Published by Elsevier Inc. on behalf of American Society for Radiation Oncology.